Risingson/eveeyedocs/docs/navigation/jump-planning.md

 ### How to plot a route
 #### Choosing the system to start the route from
 Choose a System to start from.
 When tracking location that would be your current location system.
-If not tracking location you can set a system your current location by doubleclicking it or right-clicking it and choosing `Set Current System` from the menue.
+If not tracking location you can set a system your current location by doubleclicking it or right-clicking it and choosing `Set Current System` from the menu.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwMTgyNjExLDE4MzU1NjM1NjAsLTE3MD
-A5NjUwODIsMTYyOTYyMzIzMSwtMTk4NTUxNjE3NF19
+eyJoaXN0b3J5IjpbMTU5Nzc3NjE0MCwtNjAxODI2MTEsMTgzNT
+U2MzU2MCwtMTcwMDk2NTA4MiwxNjI5NjIzMjMxLC0xOTg1NTE2
+MTc0XX0=
 -->